awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 operation's results while your application continues to work on other things.

-Here is an example of an asynchronous operation that calls a |LAM| function, receiving a Future that can hold an :java-api:`InvokeResult <services/lambda/model/InvokeResult>` object.
+Here is an example of an asynchronous operation that calls a |LAM| function, receiving a Future that can hold an :aws-java-class:`InvokeResult <services/lambda/model/InvokeResult>` object.
 The :classname:`InvokeResult` object is retrieved only after :methodname:`isDone()` is ``true``:

 .. literalinclude:: snippets/lambda_invoke_example/src/main/java/example/lambda/InvokeLambdaFunctionAsync.java